Why the Housing Market Is About to Get Much Worse

 Ask yourself: “Is my personal risk exposure in line with my goals?”

 Are your savings diversified among a variety of assets, or are all your eggs in one basket?

 If you need more certainty in your financial future, consider physical precious metals like gold and silver.
 Not only do they add a level of diversification to your savings, both gold and silver have been considered “safe haven” assets for centuries.

-Maybe just ask yourself: would you sleep better at night with “portfolio insurance” to balance risky investments?
+Maybe just ask yourself: would you sleep better at night with “portfolio insurance” to add some stability to your savings?